Can Radiation Help with a Mesothelioma Diagnosis?

 Radiation has been used for decades and recent improvements have allowed specialists to fine-tune its use in fighting mesothelioma.
 Targeted therapy is used to shrink tumors prior to surgery in a multimodal therapy treatment plan.
 Radiation also is used to alleviate pain and kill mesothelioma cancer cells.

-When used in combination with surgery and chemotherapy, radiation has shown to be a very effective method in treating mesothelioma.
+When used in combination with surgery and chemotherapy, radiation has shown to be a very effective method for treating mesothelioma.
 The refinement seen in the newer technology used to deliver the therapy minimizes the toxic exposure and risk.
 In fact, specialists prefer to use radiation in shrinking tumors and alleviating pain because it does not produce the negative side effects associated with chemotherapy.

 Radiation cannot cure cancer, but the benefits it brings to limiting pain and tumor size makes it a very effective treatment method for mesothelioma.
 Here are some of the main reasons why mesothelioma patients will want to use this treatment method: